Meandmybadself/podcast-url-resolver/README.md

 ### Potential issues?
 - Looking up CanonicalPodcast by title in share URL lookup could result in problems with same-named podcasts.
+- Canonical Podcast lookup isn't working when adding a canonical podcast.

 ### Open Questions
 - Does Podcast Index have better title search yet?